 NUANS stands for Newly Upgraded Name Search.
 It is a computer-based search system that checks to see if the proposed name of an organization that wants to incorporate is similar or identical to the name of an existing organization.

 A nonprofit in Ontario must get a NUANS report before it incorporates.
-If the search finds a similar name, then the nonprofit has to change its proposed name.
+If the search finds a similar name, then the nonprofit has to change its proposed namethen the nonprofit must either get consent from the organization with the similar name or has to change its proposed name.
+Your Nuans report cannot be more than 90 days when you file to incorporate your nonprofit.

 An officer is a person who holds a certain position or office.
 For example, a person who is the president, chair of the board of directors, vice-president, secretary, assistant secretary, treasurer, assistant treasurer, or manager of a nonprofit is an officer of that organization.
 A person in another position in a nonprofit can also be an officer if the bylaws of that nonprofit say they are.